 The Olympian Marilyn Okoro decided to quit as a professional athlete in December 2020.
 After struggling to train during the health crisis, she says, “It was Christmas time and I went back to my mum’s.
 I remember just coming in from a run and deciding, ‘I’m done.
-I don’t want to run any more.’”
-This was not the first time the 800-metre runner had thought about quitting – in fact, it had been on her mind for years – but now the decision stuck.
+I don’t want to run anymore.’”
+This was not the first time the 800-meter runner had thought about quitting – in fact, it had been on her mind for years – but now the decision stuck.
 She waited through January to see if her motivation returned, and when it didn’t, she published a letter of resignation in Athletics Weekly.

 A feeling of fear set in as the uncertainty of her future became apparent.

 Okoro was left wondering, “Who am I?
 What am I doing next?
 For so long, running answered every single question I had, and suddenly I was left figuring out who I am without running.”

 This is a common feeling among former professional athletes.
 Changing careers can be a challenge for any professional, but athletes more than most are unusually dedicated to their job.
 “Athletes focus so much on one thing, and that might have been their whole life.
 They sacrifice so many things to focus on this one goal,” says Olympian Jaime Komer, a former water polo player who is now chief transition guide at Athlete Career Transition.
 This means that when athletes quit, they are not just leaving behind a career but a whole identity.

 Komer remembers her own transition being a “struggle” that encompassed everything from redefining her attitude toward food and her body to reassessing the relationships in her life and how she expressed herself.
 On top of this, when sportspeople retire, they lose status and public recognition, income, and their sporting community.
 One study found that after retiring, sportspeople may be susceptible to feelings of “loss, regret and devastation” that can lead to more serious issues such as depression, addiction, and financial problems.